alexyorke/Rabbit/README.md

 ## Project Maturity

 Rabbit is a new library, and is currently used in CupCake, Terra, and Skylight, which together power the majority of the bots on Everybody Edits.
+If you would like to use Rabbit in your project, use the stable version 0.9.3.3 or wait until 1.0 is released.
+The public API will be frozen within 1.0.

 ### Supported Features